 You know exactly what’s going on your skin and can be sure to use ingredients that are high-qualify and without the toxic chemicals.

 Which is why I’ve choose to make my own DIY sunscreen.
 I actually came up with this recipe on accident.
 I was making another batch of my Homemade Body Butter and thought – hmmm, what if I just added some zinc oxide as a sun block and beeswax to firm up the consistency.
 And BAM!
 That’s how this recipe was born.
 DIY is so much fun!

-How to Make Homemade Sunscreen
+Ingredients to Make Homemade Sunscreen

-Coconut oil is the carrier oil in this recipe and has a natural 4-6 SPF.
+- Coconut oil is the carrier oil in this recipe and has a natural 4-6 SPF.

-Shea butter also serves as a carrier oil and helps to moisturize the skin.
+- Shea butter also serves as a carrier oil and helps to moisturize the skin.

-Beeswax helps to keep the sunscreen in a more solid consistency – perfect for a sunscreen stick or those hot, summer days – and locks the sunscreen and moisture to the skin.
+- Beeswax helps to keep the sunscreen in a more solid consistency – perfect for a sunscreen stick or those hot, summer days – and locks the sunscreen and moisture to the skin.

-Lavender essential oil is soothing to the skin and has a calming aroma – making it a perfect addition to any beauty or body care product.
+- Lavender essential oil is soothing to the skin and has a calming aroma – making it a perfect addition to any beauty or body care product.